-- For the February 1, 2016 deadlines: Authors must be current regular or student members of ASEEES (affiliate or joint members are not eligible); For the September 1, 2016 deadline and onwards: Authors must be regular or student members of ASEEES for the year of the application submission plus at least the immediately preceding year (affiliate or joint members are not eligible).
+- Authors must be regular or student members of ASEEES for the year of the application submission plus at least the one prior year (current affiliate or joint members are not eligible).

 - Subventions will only be awarded for individually authored first books.
 (Multiple authored books are not eligible; an applicant who has already published an edited collection will not be disqualified.)

 - Manuscripts must be in English and, in the view of the selection committee, make a substantial scholarly contribution to Slavic, East European, and/or Eurasian Studies.
-English translations of first books published initially in another language will be considered on a case-by-case basis, but will generally not receive highest priority.
+English translations of first books published initially in another language will be considered on a case-by-case basis.

 - The Press must agree to acknowledge subvention support from ASEEES in the front matter of the book, and to provide ASEEES with a copy of the finished work upon publication.
 The acknowledgement to ASEEES should read as follows: "Publication of this book was made possible, in part, by a grant from the First Book Subvention Program of the Association for Slavic, East European, and Eurasian Studies."